Hethersett: Hethersett Methodists

+Hethersett Masjid

+Hethersett has a Masjid (Mosque & Islamic Community Centre) which is owned and operated by the Norfolk British Muslim Association.

+The Masjid is located on Henstead Road in the former Church Hall building.
+The Masjid is open daily for prayer.

+Hethersett Reformed Baptist Church

+The Hethersett Reformed Baptist Church is an independent Baptist church, established in 1898.
+It is located on Henstead Road.
+Services are held on Sundays with a Bible Study and Prayer Meeting on Tuesdays.

 Education

 Hethersett has several schools.
 Hethersett Academy (formerly Hethersett High School) and two Primary schools.
 Hethersett VC Primary School located in the former Hethersett Junior School (formerly Hethersett Middle School) located on Queens Road, with Hethersett Woodside Primary & Nursery School having a new school built in 2019.
 The school was opened in 2021 for 420 students and is located on Coachmaker Way.

 The village used to be home to Hethersett Old Hall School, an independent school located on Norwich Road.
 It was a day school for girls aged 4–18 and for boys aged 4–11 and boarding school for girls aged 9–18.
 The school closed in 2019.

 Sport in Hethersett

 Hethersett was named Active Norfolk Sports Village of the Year and Sports Champion of Champions in 2011.
 The village was awarded a London 2012 Olympics Inspire Award for outstanding contribution in support of the games.

 A Hethersett and the Meltons Sports Association was set up in 2011 to oversee sport, fitness and well being in the villages of Hethersett, Little Melton and Great Melton.
 It meets quarterly.

-There are sports clubs in the villages of Hethersett and the Meltons including: